MacroUniverse/SLISC/README.md

 `Octave` 4.2 (4.0 works but is slower) or higher is needed for code generation.
 If you don't want to install `Octave`, just `touch SLISC/*.h` before `make`, you only need to do this one time.
 Run `make h` to generate the header code with `octave`.

 ### Using precompiled binaries or dockerfiles (recommended)
-* All dependent libraries for x86-64 for different linux distros are already precompiled, see, e.g. [Ubuntu22.04](https://github.com/MacroUniverse/SLISC-libs-x64-ubuntu22.04) and [CentOS7.9](https://github.com/MacroUniverse/SLISC-libs-x64-centos7.9.2009).
+* Almost all dependent libraries for x86-64 for different linux distros are already precompiled, see, e.g. [Ubuntu22.04](https://github.com/MacroUniverse/SLISC-libs-x64-ubuntu22.04) and [CentOS7.9](https://github.com/MacroUniverse/SLISC-libs-x64-centos7.9.2009).
 Check your Ubuntu version with `lsb_release -a`.
 These binaries are compiled with docker using `docker/*-build-*.dockerfile`.
 Note that Ubuntu16.04 is not fully supported (missing MPLAPACK)
-* Third party libraries for [MacOS](https://github.com/MacroUniverse/SLISC-libs-macOS-14.4-m1) are limited.
-Use `make/mac.mak` in `Makefile`
+* MacOS with arm64 is also mostly compatible [MacOS](https://github.com/MacroUniverse/SLISC-libs-macOS-14.4-m1).
+Use `make/mac.mak` in `Makefile`, then use `make test` for testing.
+* Visual Studio is not officially supported or tested, but it should work if you prepared the 3rd party libraries and do a little hacking (tested a while ago without 3rd party library).
 * Use `source setup.sh` to add header and library paths to environment variables.
 You can add this command to `~/.bashrc` so it will run everytime you login.
 * See also `docker/ubuntu*-portable.dockerfile` to build docker images.